NetherlandsOfficial Name: Kingdom of the Netherlands

 - Lanes in the center of many urban two-way streets are reserved for buses, trams, and taxis.

-- Motorists should be especially mindful that bicyclists have the right-of-way; motorists must yield to bicyclists.
+- Motorists should be especially mindful of the fact that bicyclists have the right-of-way; motorists must yield to bicyclists.

 - Pedestrians should not walk along bicycle paths, which are often next to the sidewalk and usually designated by red pavement.

-- A valid driver’s license issued by a Department of Motor Vehicles in the United States is valid for use in the Netherlands for up to 180 days while in tourist or visitor status.
+- A valid driver’s license issued by a Department of Motor Vehicles in the United States is valid for use in the Netherlands while in tourist or visitor status.
+Please check here for more information.

 - You must use seat belts and child seats.